kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 </dependencies>
 ```

-Alternatively, we could add the `kumuluzee-microProfile-1.0`, which adds the MicroProfile 1.0 dependencies (JAX-RS, CDI,
+Alternatively, we could add the `kumuluzee-microProfile-1.1`, which adds the MicroProfile 1.1 dependencies (JAX-RS, CDI,
-JSON-P, and Servlet).
+JSON-P, Servlet and MicroProfile Config 1.1).

 Add the `kumuluzee-maven-plugin` build plugin to package microservice as uber-jar: